fugu2000/sanguinize/README.md

   * Margot: Worked on Game Over screen (gameOver.png) and the background to the start screen (startBack.png)
   * Marcus: mainly helping us- and making the photos show up in the actual project
   * Frankie: made concept art, made the text for the start screen(startText.png) and sound desingn.
   * Isacc: concept ideas.
+  * Jerry: worked on ideas for enemeies.
-* Liat of newly added features and know issues
+* Liat of newly added features and know issues:

 ## Concept art
 ### Start screen